20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 8 ft

-Polka Dot Begonia is an evergreen shrubby plant which bears large, glossy, olive-green leaves blotched with white dot-like spots and hence the common name.
+Polka Dot Begonia also called Trout Begonia or Spotted Begonia is among remarkable Begonia varieties and bears large, glossy, olive-green leaves blotched with white dot-like spots, hence the common name.

-Spotted Begonia may be less spectacular in bloom than other Begonias but has the advantage of keeping its large, beautiful "Angel Wing" leaves through out the year.
+Spotted Begonia may be less spectacular in bloom than other Begonia varieties but like Begonia coccinea (Angel Wing Begonia) and Begonia lucerna, it has the advantage of keeping its large, beautiful "Angel Wing" leaves through out the year.

-Begonia maculata grows best in bright, indirect light, average warmth, average humidity and consistently moist, fertile, well-drained soil coupled with weekly feeding during the growing season.
+Begonia maculata grows best in bright indirect light, average warmth and humidity and consistently moist, rich, well-drained soil coupled with weekly feeding during the growing season.
 Read more on how to grow and care for Polka Dot Begonia.

 19. Japanese Aralia